Khosla Impact

 Gather Health is an international healthcare technology company dedicated to empowering patients with chronic diseases to enhance their health.
 The company specializes in mobile and cloud-based healthcare applications that utilize the latest medical and behavioral change research to motivate and educate patients.
 By connecting physicians, patients, their families, and patient communities, Gather Health aims to provide continuous and holistic care, ultimately improving health outcomes.
 The rise in chronic diseases, such as obesity and diabetes, has created a demand for better care, which Gather Health addresses by equipping patients and healthcare providers with effective tools for managing these conditions.
 Their flagship product, the Gather Health Diabetes platform, has been successfully implemented in cities including Mumbai, Ahmedabad, Hyderabad, Chennai, and Bangalore, showing positive health outcomes for patients and increased efficiency for healthcare providers.
 Headquartered in Hong Kong, with offices in Beijing, New York, and India, Gather Health's team comprises clinicians, health experts, interaction designers, and engineers experienced in global healthcare.

-Synchron develops an implantable medical device known as a stentrode, which is designed to establish a brain-computer interface.
-This minimally invasive device is delivered to the brain via a catheter and features electrode arrays that interpret neuronal signals.
-By modulating neural activity in targeted areas, the stentrode enables patients with motor impairments to regain control over digital devices, prosthetics, and other assistive technologies using their thoughts.
-Synchron's innovative approach aims to enhance the quality of life for individuals with significant mobility challenges.
+Synchron is a medical technology company focused on developing innovative brain-computer interface solutions.
+It manufactures an implantable device known as the stentrode, which is delivered to the brain via a catheter.
+This minimally invasive device is embedded with electrode arrays that can interpret neuronal signals and modulate neural activity in targeted areas.
+By enabling patients with motor impairments to control digital devices, prosthetics, and other assistive technologies through thought, Synchron aims to enhance the quality of life for individuals with disabilities.

 Even